-Shannon E. French is the Inamori Professor of Ethics, Director of the Inamori International Center for Ethics and Excellence, and a tenured member of the Philosophy Department at Case Western Reserve University in Cleveland, Ohio.
+Shannon E. French is the Inamori Professor in Ethics, Director of the Inamori International Center for Ethics and Excellence, and a tenured member of the Philosophy Department at Case Western Reserve University in Cleveland, Ohio.
 She also has secondary appointments as a professor in the CWRU School of Law and the Department of Bioethics.
 Prior to starting at CWRU in July of 2008, she taught ethics for eleven years as a tenured Associate Professor of Philosophy at the United States Naval Academy in Annapolis, Maryland, and served as Associate Chair of the Department of Leadership, Ethics, and Law.
 Dr. French received her B.A. in philosophy, classical studies, and history from Trinity University (San Antonio, Texas) in 1990 and her Ph.D. in philosophy from Brown University (Providence, Rhode Island) in 1997.

 Dr. French’s main area of research is military ethics, especially conduct of war issues, ethical leadership, command climate, sacrifice and responsibility, warrior transitions, ethical responses to terrorism and the future of war.
 Her 2003 book, The Code of the Warrior: Exploring Warrior Values, Past and Present, features a foreword by former POW Senator John McCain and includes chapters on the warrior codes of the ancient Greeks, Romans, Vikings, Celts, Native Americans, medieval knights, Chinese warrior monks and Japanese samurai, as well as on new challenges to the warrior’s code in the context of modern combat.
 She is an associate editor for the Journal of Military Ethics and for the Encyclopedia of Global Justice and editor-in-chief for the new International Journal of Ethical Leadership.
 Her scholarly interests also include business/corporate and organizational ethics, bioethics, environmental ethics, meta-ethics, and moral psychology.